xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/mushroom_light/README.md

 ---

-This is a Blueprint for adding a card which fits into DD3 Design.
+This is a Blueprint to replace an existing card which fits into DD3 Design.
 This will replace the light card of DD3 with the Mushroom Light Card.